center-for-threat-informed-defense/attack-workbench-frontend/docs/collections.md

 - **Data Provider**

   MITRE ATT&CK and other users or organizations publishing or otherwise sharing ATT&CK data.
 This includes both open-source data and data distributed to a controlled list of data consumers.
-Users of the ATT&CK Workbench who are publishing collections containing data from their local knowledge base.
+Generally encompasses users of the ATT&CK Workbench who publish collections containing data from their local knowledge base.

 - **Data Consumer**

   A user or organization consuming the data from a data provider.
-Users of the ATT&CK Workbench who are pulling data into their knowledge base.
+Generally encompasses users of the ATT&CK Workbench who are pulling data into their knowledge base.

 ATT&CK collections and the ATT&CK collection index can be found on our [attack-stix-data GitHub repository](https://github.com/mitre-attack/attack-stix-data).